benkolera/benkolera.com/posts/2015-09-14-hakyll_livereload.md

 Each save in your editor will be picked up by the Hakyll watch server and recompiled into your _site directory.
-The nodejs server watching _site will notify the javascript running on your blog (added by the chrome plugin) through a socket.io connection and reload the page accordingly.
+The nodejs server watching _site will notify the javascript running on your blog (added by the chrome plugin) through a websocket connection and reload the page accordingly.
 Very helpful!